SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/What_to_do_on_shift.md

 go with this.
 Thanks!

 **PURITY RUNS**\
-The shifter has among his duties to take purity runs.
+The shifter has among their duties to take purity runs.
 This is in general done by the swing shifter around 6 pm CST.
 In general, the shifter is informed of when to take purity runs.
 The instruction can be found on the dedicated